Economic Community of Central African States: Technical organs of the COPAX council

 The standing orders for COPAX, including those of CDS, MARAC and FOMAC were adopted in June 2002 at the 10th Ordinary Summit in Malabo.

 In January 2000, Gabon hosted a regional peacekeeping exercise "Gabon 2000" with the objective of increasing the capacity of ECCAS states in the field of peacekeeping and conflict prevention and management.
 This exercise represented a direct application of the French RECAMP-concept (reinforcement of African peacekeeping capacities).

 Extraordinary Summits of both ECCAS and CEMAC took place in Libreville on 23 June 2000.
 Foreign ministers from 10 Central African states met in the Democratic Republic of Congo on 16 and 17 August 2001 to discuss security in their war-torn region.
 The meeting was sponsored by the United Nations, and only Rwanda declined to attend.

 A meeting of Defence Chiefs of Staff was held in Brazzaville in October 2003, at which it was decided that a brigade-size peacekeeping force would be created in order to intervene in unstable Central African areas.
 This could then form one of the African Union's five planned brigades of the African Standby Force, one brigade for each region (North, West, Central, East and Southern Africa).
 The meeting recommended that military planners from each of the ECCAS states form a group to work out the details for the force.
 They also suggested the establishment of a joint peacekeeping training centre and military exercises every two years.
 The first of these is to take place in Chad.

 MICOPAX

 The Mission for the consolidation of peace in Central African Republic (MICOPAX) is a peace operation in the Central African Republic led by the ECCAS.
-It's involved in the Central African Republic Bush War and 2012–2013 Central African Republic conflict.
+It is involved in the Central African Republic Bush War and 2012–2013 Central African Republic conflict.